 • in buildings, in the form of a round roll of paper.

 The hornet's sting reaches up to 5 mm in length.
-It attacks a person only in case of danger to his life, applying a bite with his jaws, after which he can sting.
+It attacks a person only in case of danger to his life, using a bite with his jaws, after which he can sting.

 Important!
-The wasp, by the nature of its aggressiveness, bites and stings at the same time several times in a row.
+By the nature of its aggressiveness, the wasp bites and stings simultaneously several times in a row.

 The diet of both wasps and hornets includes: